mananapr/pxlart/README.md

 | <kbd>q</kbd> | Quit |

 ## A note about colors
 `pxlart` uses shell color numbers (0-255) for color input.
-You can use a script like [https://gist.github.com/MicahElliott/719710](this) to see what number corresponds to what color.
+You can use a script like [this](https://gist.github.com/MicahElliott/719710) to see what number corresponds to what color.

 ## TODO
 - [ ] Add ability to save and load
 - [ ] Add ability to export to image formats
-- [ ] Make PKGBUILD for AUR
+- [x] Make PKGBUILD for AUR
 - [ ] Write a manpage